Written by Ed Craig.

 - 2 mm parts.
 To avoid weld burn through with the larger welds,

 weaves are beneficial, the plant programmers made no use of the weld weaves in any of the

 programs.
-Unfortunately with weld burn through, the resulting holes in the parts were
+Unfortunately with the numerous weld burn through issues, the resulting holes in the parts were

 disrupting the weld arcs,